giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

 ## Customer Communication

-After stopping reconcilation, please notify the customer of the change via slack support channel where the customer will be able to review and make the necessary changes the following business day.
+After stopping reconciliation, please notify the customer of the change via slack support channel where the customer will be able to review and make the necessary changes the following business day.

 In the case of an issue that cannot be fixed by stopping reconcilation and manually doing, a silence may be required.
-In this case, please notify via slack support channel a) the situation that we are alerted for and that we cannot help due to customer ownership and no access b) we will silence the alert until the next buisness day.
+In this case, please notify via slack support channel a) the situation that we are alerted for and that we cannot help due to customer ownership and no access b) we will silence the alert until the next business day.

-In case of urgent situations or when pausing reconcilation does not fix the issue and the customer needs to be notified before the next business day, please reference the customer specific escalation matrix found in intranet.
-This will notify the customer of the situation and that Giant Swarm has no way to fix the problem and that Giant Swarm will silence the alert because of this. `urgent@giantswarm.io` remains available for additional help within the Giant Swarm scope but can only be useful after the customer takes care of their fix.
+In case of urgent situations or when pausing reconciliation does not fix the issue and the customer needs to be notified before the next business day, please reference the customer specific escalation matrix found in intranet.
+This will notify the customer of the situation and that Giant Swarm has no way to fix the problem and that Giant Swarm will silence the alert because of this.
+The urgent mail address remains available for additional help within the Giant Swarm scope but can only be useful after the customer takes care of their fix.